kimrutherford/codecraft-ng-tut/README.md

-# Tut
+# ng-tut

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0-rc.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0-rc.2, with the command: ng new ng-tut

 ## Development server